sting-ioc/sting/docs/inputs.md

 the order specified and using the types specified.
 Optional service inputs will also be annotated with the `@Nullable` annotation.

-For example, the injector defined by
+For example, the injector defined by:

 {@file_content: file=sting/doc/examples/inputs/MyInjector.java start_line=@Injector}